 Tenaris designates certain derivatives as hedges of particular risks associated with recognized assets or liabilities or highly probable forecast transactions.
 These transactions (mainly currency forward contracts on highly probable forecast transactions) are classified as cash flow hedges.
 The effective portion of the fair value of derivatives that are designated and qualify as cash flow hedges is recognized in equity.
-Amounts accumulated inequity are then recognized in the income statement in the same period than the offsetting losses and gains on the hedged item.
+Amounts accumulated in equity are then recognized in the income statement in the same period than the offsetting losses and gains on the hedged item.
 The gain or loss relating to the ineffective portion is recognized immediately in the income statement.
-The fair value of Tenaris's derivative financial instruments (assets or liabilities) continues to be reflected on the statement of financial position.
+The fair value of Tenaris' derivative financial instruments (assets or liabilities) continues to be reflected in the statement of financial position.
 The full fair value of a hedging derivative is classified as a current or non current asset or liability according to its expiry date.

 For transactions designated and qualifying for hedge accounting, Tenaris documents at the inception of the transaction the relationship between hedging instruments and hedged items, as well as its risk management objectives and strategy for undertaking various hedge transactions.
 Tenaris also documents its assessment on an ongoing basis, of whether the derivatives that are used in hedging transactions are highly effective in offsetting changes in the fair value or cash flow of hedged items.
-At December 31, 2014 and 2013, the effective portion of designated cash flow hedges which is included in "Other Reserves" in equity amounts to \$7.9 million debit and \$0.1 million credit( see Note 24 Derivative financial instruments).
+At December 31, 2015 and 2014, the effective portion of designated cash flow hedges which is included in "Other Reserves" in equity amounts to \$2.8 million credit and \$7.9 million debit (see Note 24 Derivative financial instruments).